Dance into the Light

-Dance into the Light is the sixth solo studio album by the English drummer and singer-songwriter Phil Collins, released on 21 October 1996 in the United Kingdom by Face Value Records.
+Dance into the Light is the sixth studio album by the English drummer and singer-songwriter Phil Collins, released on 21 October 1996 in the United Kingdom by Face Value Records.
 It features guest backing vocals from some of Collins' touring accompanists, including Arnold McCuller and Amy Keys.
 It was the first album that Collins released as a full-time solo artist, having left Genesis earlier that year.
+It was also the first album released on Face Value Records.

 The album was received negatively by the majority of music critics and under-performed commercially.
 It reached No. 23 on the US Billboard 200 and was Collins' poorest-selling album at the time (only 2002's Testify and 2010's Going Back sold fewer copies and charted lower).
 Dance into the Light was certified gold in the U.S. The album was Collins' first to not contain any American Top 40 hits, with the title track only reaching (although it cracked the top 10 in the UK).
 However, five singles were issued from Dance into the Light: "Dance into the Light", "It's in Your Eyes", "No Matter Who", "Wear My Hat", and "The Same Moon".
 The former two singles were the only singles to make the Top 40, in the UK.

 Despite the disappointing sales of the album, Collins' subsequent U.S. tour in support of the album, titled The Trip into the Light World Tour, was one of the highest-performing tours of the year, regularly selling out arenas across the country.
 This album also marked the studio debut of the Vine Street Horns, who had replaced the Phenix Horns on the Both Sides of the World Tour.
 Collins would not chart again with an American Top 40 single until 1999's "You'll Be in My Heart", the main single from Disney's animated feature, Tarzan.